optimizely/scribe/content/stories/obama2012.md

 The team successfully identified a usability issue, implemented a solution, and proved that their solution worked through testing.
 To squeeze out a 5% lift on the campaign’s primary donation form was a big accomplishment for a matured testing organization and roadmap.
 It’s an important reminder that with a little creativity and effort, there are always conversion improvements to be found on your own site.

-## Takeaways
+## Testing Takeaways

+### Be Prepared

-* Be prepared: The Obama Digital team always had a test running, and always had a backlog of experiment ideas.
+The Obama Digital team always had a test running, and always had a backlog of experiment ideas.
 The traffic coming to the campaign website was a tremendous opportunity for testing, just like the traffic coming to your site right now.

+### Understand User Psychology

-* Focus on understanding user psychology: Instead of adopting a “test everything” mentality, encourage members of your testing organization to craft hypotheses that draw on a deep understanding of your user’s motivations, desires, and behavioral quirks.
+Instead of adopting a “test everything” mentality, encourage members of your testing organization to craft hypotheses that draw on a deep understanding of your user’s motivations, desires, and behavioral quirks.